-Aruba Networks wants to turn your business into a wireless paradise.
+Aruba Networks might be named Airuba for its products that provide wireless networking capabilities to a range of customers.
 The company offers network access equipment and software for mobile enterprise networks.
 Its Mobile Virtual Enterprise (MOVE) architecture unifies access between wired and wireless network infrastructures for employees both at and away from the office.
 Products include controllers, access points, and concentrators, as well as operating system and management software.
 Aruba also provides professional and support services.
 It targets the corporate, education, and government sectors.
 Aruba outsources most manufacturing to partners such as

 Sales and Marketing

 The company sells its products directly, as well as through distributors, resellers, and OEMs.
 More than 90% of sales come from these channel partners, including